The beaches, the clubs, the food, the architecture – Barcelona is absolutely thrilling and one of the best cities to visit in Spain.

-Filled with colour and character, the hostel has a beautiful terrace, a comfy TV lounge, and a communal kitchen.
-The dorms are equipped with airconditioning, massive lockers that fit even the biggest backpack and super comfy bunk beds.
+Filled with colour and character, this lively hostel has a beautiful terrace, a comfy TV lounge, and a communal kitchen.
+The dorms are equipped with air conditioning, massive lockers that fit even the biggest backpack and super comfy bunk beds.

 Free Wi-Fi, a PlayStation and Wii, board games, and a book exchange provide plenty of ways to kick boredom away.
 With so many entertainment options and charm, you’d think that the price is super high, when, in fact, it’s actually one of the cheapest hostels in Barcelona!